Sequoia/sequoia.github.com/_content/posts/when-to-use-a-framework.md

 This is a great time to use a framework!

-If you're a python developer and you want a nicely layed out website that works well on mobile phones and looks professional, you can get there with [Bootstrap](https://getbootstrap.com/) without learning spending time learning a lot of HTML, CSS, and other browser technologies.
+If you're a python developer and you want a nicely layed out website that works well on mobile phones and looks professional, you can get there with [Bootstrap](https://getbootstrap.com/) without spending time learning a lot of HTML, CSS, and other browser technologies.
 A framework is a very powerful tool in this case, **extending** your ability to create things far beyond your realm of expertise.

 > But you **should** learn the underlying technologies!!
 >